-Physics and Philosophy is a demanding and rewarding course, combining as it does the most rigorous and fundamental subjects in the arts and the sciences.
+Physics and Philosophy is a demanding and rewarding course, combining the most rigorous and fundamental subjects in the arts and the sciences.
 It seeks understanding of the nature of reality and of our knowledge of it.
-Historically, there have been strong links between physics and philosophy, and the stimulus for each discipline lies in part in the other.
-The combination of the two provides a powerful background from which to proceed to graduate study in either, or to pursue other diverse careers.
+There are strong links between physics and philosophy, and the stimulus for each discipline lies in part in the other.

 Physics and Philosophy at Oxford

 Oxford has one of the largest physics departments in the UK, with an outstanding and broad research programme.
-The wide range of expertise available in the department ensures the undergraduate curriculum is updated in the light of developments at the research frontier.
+The expertise in the department ensures the curriculum is updated in the light of developments in research.

-The Philosophy Faculty is the largest in the UK, and one of the largest and most prestigious in the world.
-It admits around 500 undergraduates annually and the library and the Philosophy Faculty facilities in the new Humanities building are acknowledged as among the best in the country.
-The large number of undergraduates and graduates reading Philosophy affords the opportunity to participate in a diverse and lively philosophical community.
+The Philosophy Faculty is the largest in the UK, and one of the most prestigious in the world.
+The large number of students reading Philosophy leads to a diverse and lively philosophical community.

 New MMathPhys Fourth Year